-- 10.1\t † Consulting Agreement, effective March 31, 2023, by and between uniQure, Inc., and Alex Kuta - 31.1\ Rule 13a-14(a)/15d-14(a) Certification of Chief Executive Officer - 31.2\ Rule 13a-14(a)/15d-14(a) Certification of Chief Financial Officer - 32.1± Certification of Principal Executive Officer and Principal Financial Officer pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 - 101\ The following financial information from our Quarterly Report on Form 10-Q for the period ended March 31, 2023, filed with the Securities and Exchange Commission on May 9, 2023, is formatted in Inline Extensible Business Reporting Language ("iXBRL"): (i) Consolidated Balance Sheets; (ii) Consolidated Statements of Operations and Comprehensive Loss; (iii) Consolidated Statements of Shareholders' Equity; (iv) Consolidated Statements of Cash Flows; and (v) Notes to Consolidated Financial Statements (tagged as blocks of text) - 104\ The cover page from our Quarterly Report on Form 10-Q for the period ended March 31, 2023, filed with the Securities and Exchange Commission on May 9, 2023, is formatted in Inline Extensible Business Reporting Language ("iXBRL") - † Confidential treatment requested as to certain portions, which portions have been omitted and filed separately with the Securities and Exchange Commission - \ Filed herewith. - ± Furnished herewith. - t Indicates a management contract or compensatory plan or arrangement
+- 10.1 t Termination and Consulting Agreement, effective October 4, 2023, by and between uniQure, Inc. and Ricardo Dolmetsch, Ph.D. - 31.1 Certification of Chief Executive Officer pursuant to Rule 13a-14(a) or 15d-14(a) of the Securities and Exchange Act of 1934, as amended, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 31.2 Certification of Chief Financial Officer pursuant to Rule 13a-14(a) or 15d-14(a) of the Securities and Exchange Act of 1934, as amended, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002, - 32.1± Certification of Principal Executive Officer and Principal Financial Officer pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - 101 The following financial information from our Quarterly Report on Form 10-Q for the period ended September 30, 2023, filed with the Securities and Exchange Commission on November 7, 2023, is formatted in Inline Extensible Business Reporting Language ("iXBRL"): (i) Consolidated Balance Sheets; (ii) Consolidated Statements of Operations and Comprehensive Loss; (iii) Consolidated Statements of Shareholders' Equity; (iv) Consolidated Statements of Cash Flows; and (v) Notes to Consolidated Financial Statements (tagged as blocks of text) - 104 The cover page from our Quarterly Report on Form 10-Q for the period ended September 30, 2023, filed with the Securities and Exchange Commission on November 7, 2023, is formatted in Inline Extensible Business Reporting Language ("iXBRL") - Filed herewith. - ± Furnished herewith. - t Indicates a management contract or compensatory plan or arrangement.